This server includes private MRI and microscopy datasets, which have been curated and organized according to the BIDS convention.

 Despite not being hosted on Github, we are still using a pull-request workflow.
 So, to make changes to a dataset, first ask its owner to grant you upload rights, then make a working branch for your changes:

-git checkout -b working-branch # edit your files, add new ones, etc git add -p git add path/to/new/file git commit # and write a useful commit message
+git checkout -b working-branch # Edit your files, add new ones, etc. # Add all modified files to be commited git add . # To add specific files, do: git add path/to/new/file # Commit and write a useful commit message git commit

 The first time before uploading, verify you have access with